mateig/avian/README.md

-# AVIAN: Autonomous Visual Indoor Aerial Navigation
+# Autonomous Visual Indoor Aerial Navigation (AVIAN)

 Onboard flight code and analysis notebooks for AVIAN, an indoor GPS-denied position-hold quadrotor built on a Raspberry Pi Zero 2 W, a Pi Camera, and a single printed chessboard